WhatTheFlagGame/what-the-flag-csv/README.md

 # what-the-flag-csv

-This repo hosts a csv database and Image template for whattheflaggame.github.io
+This repo hosts a csv database and Image template for <a href='whattheflaggame.github.io'>whattheflaggame.github.io</a>